View James Young's Obituary on www.pressargus.com/ and share memories

 He is survived by two sons, Aaron Young and David Young; a brother, Dwayne Young; a sister, Brenda Tolbert; two grandchildren; and several nieces and nephews.

 Graveside service will be held at 2 p.m.
 Tuesday, Jan.
-14, 2020, at Newberry Cemetery in Van Buren with the Rev. Blackburn officiating, under the direction of Ocker Funeral Home in Van Buren.
+14, 2020, at Newberry Cemetery in Alma with the Rev. Phil Blackburn officiating, under the direction of Ocker Funeral Home.